charles66820/inriaStage2023/uinter.md

 2. `u64 rflags` is the register flags of ??
 TODO:
 3. `u64 rsp` is the stack pointer of ??
 TODO: (try to print `void* p = NULL; printf("%p", (void*)&p);`).

 - The vector is a number us to identify the source of UIPI, is use like interruption events.
-The vector value is from 0 to 63 and is pushed onto the stack at UIPI invoked.
+The vector value is from 0 to 63 and is pushed onto the stack by the CPU at UIPI invoked.

 ### In kernel